Outline of the exhibition

 Capacity

-The first 80 people ※Advance application system from the web
+The first 80 people ※Pre-registration system from WEB

-■End of Workshop: Making an Incense Case with 400-Year-Old Wood*
+Workshop: Making an Incense Case with 400-Year-Old Wood * End

 Using a piece of 400-year-old wood, each participant will make an incense case.